Open Relating: Explore the Freedom, Face the Challenges

 Fun

-Being able to go on dates, fall in love with new people and feeling NRE (new relationship energy) can be exciting.
-And this doesn’t just refer to the person experiencing it, as their partners can feel compersion – a feeling of joy when seeing one’s partner having such a good time with another.
+Being able to go on dates, fall in love with new people, and feel NRE (new relationship energy) can be exciting.
+And this doesn’t just refer to the person experiencing it, as their partners can feel compersion – a feeling of joy when seeing one’s partner having a good time with another.

 Overcoming Mismatched Sexual Desire

-In some relationships one partner has more sexual desire than the other.
-This can be the case from the beginning or, frequently, can develop over time in long term relationships.
+In some relationships, or at different times over the course of the same relationship, it is common for one partner to have a higher libido than the other.
+This can be the case from the beginning or, frequently, can develop over time in long-term relationships.
 This can lead to issues within the relationship, and open relating can be one way of addressing this to ensure that everyone’s needs are met.
 In many cases, it can also prevent an otherwise unnecessary break-up.

 In some relationships, one or both partners are attracted to the same sex.
 If this is the case, open relating allows other connections to be explored, whilst still staying together.